Activation-Informed Pareto-Guided Low-Rank Compression for Efficient LLM/VLM: Introduction

 Pre-trained foundation models have achieved state-of-the-art performance in diverse domains~\citep{Vaswani2017,Bommasani2021}.
 However, their huge memory and computing demands pose significant barriers to efficient deployment on various platforms~\citep{Patterson2021,Strubell2019}.
 Hence, compressing these models has become an active area of research.
 Different methods have been studied, including pruning~\citep{Sanh-pruning-2020, someki2025contextaware}, distillation~\citep{Sanh-DistilBERT-2019}, quantization~\citep{Shen-qbert-2020}, and low-rank factorization~\citep{Lan-albert-2020,Hsu-wsvd-2022,Gao-awsvd-2024}.

 In this work, we investigate zero-shot compression of pre-trained models through low-rank factorization.
 Zero-shot compression has gained popularity due to its ability to rapidly reduce memory and computation requirements while preserving downstream performance without re-training~\citep{Frantar2022,Dettmers-spqr-2023,Frantar2023}.
-In addition to parameter and memory reduction, low-rank compression can also yield real-time inference speedup on standard platforms.
-However, some (or even many) layers in a pre-trained model may not exhibit a low-rank property, leading to dramatic accuracy drop in direct factorization.
+However layers in a pre-trained model may not exhibit a low-rank property, leading to dramatic accuracy drop in direct factorization.
 To address this, several studies leverage gradients or activations to guide factorization~\citep{hsu2022fwsvd,yuan2023asvd}.
 Among activation-based compression methods, SVD-LLM \cite{svdllm_wang2024, svdllmv2_wang2025} factorizes LLM layers using truncation-sensitive data whitening techniques.
 Despite promising results, previous methods typically apply the same compression ratio across all layers~\cite{svdllm_wang2024}, or apply heuristic rank selection methods with no theoretical guarantee~\citep{svdllmv2_wang2025, zhang2024_lr_features}.
 Given the large number of layers in LLMs and the cross-modality disparities in multimodal (e.g., vision–language) models~\citep{yang2024ecoflap}, choosing adaptive compression ratios between layers remains a challenge.
 Furthermore, without sufficient theoretical insights, some layers may be over-compressed or under-compressed, leading to overall performance degradation.

 This paper tries to address two key challenges: (i) the absence of a theory that links layer-wise compression to overall model performance, and (ii) the reliance on uniform or heuristic compression ratios.
 To overcome these issues, we first reveal how the errors of activation-based layer compression propagate to and impact the overall network loss.
 Furthermore, from a bi-objective perspective, we formally demonstrate that every uniform error-tolerance allocation is surrogate Pareto-optimal and automatically induces heterogeneous ranks across layers, collapsing a difficult search over many ranks to a single knob as illustrated in Fig.~\ref{fig:low-rank-compression}.
 These theoretical insights motivate us to propose Pareto-Guided Singular Value Decomposition (PGSVD) to improve the performance of low-rank LLM/VLM compression.
 Our main contributions can be summarized as follows: